Get insider access

 4. Best Cheap 2-In-1 Laptop

 Our best cheap pick is the Acer Chromebook Spin 311 (2021).
-This 11.6-inch Chromebook is a good option for younger students or anyone needing a simple device for simple tasks like web browsing and emails.
+This 11.6-inch Chromebook is a good option for younger students or anyone needing a simple device for basic tasks like web browsing and emails.
 It has a comfortable keyboard and exceptionally long battery life; other than that, there isn't anything special about it, which is expected for the price.
 The screen looks dim and washed out, and the touchpad isn't always responsive.
 It also has a bad 720p webcam.
 Ports include a USB-A, a USB-C, and a headphone jack.
 Thankfully, the USB-C port supports charging and video output.
 Unlike most cheap Chromebooks, there isn't a MicroSD card reader, so if you can afford to spend a little more, it's best to get a model with 64GB of storage, as there's only 20GB of usable space on the 32GB model.

 See our review